Umami Pot

 Step 2

-Drain the chicken skins in a colander and cool them under running water.
-Pat them dry with paper towels, then cut them into thin strips.
+Drain the chicken skin in a colander and rinse it under running water to cool.
+Pat it dry with paper towels, then cut it into thin strips.

 torikawa ponzu_instruction-b3